Boundaries and Messy Situations

 Two things can make a big difference.
 Restore boundaries around you by making your boundaries clear.
 Focus on the feelings in conversations, not judgment or talking about other people.
 Why is everyone taking it so personally?
 What feelings are stirred up for each person?
 You can only resolve messy situations when you understand the feelings and restore boundaries.
 Sign up for your free weekly boundary tips to help you remember to pay attention to your boundaries.

 I am making it sound simple.
 It's not easy.
 Actually restoring your boundaries is difficult.
-If you find yourself dealing with messy situations at home or at work.
-This topic was covered in the recent webinar I taught on Boundaries and Messy Situations.
-Check out the schedule of upcoming webinars on my website.
+If you find yourself dealing with messy situations at home or at work, you can learn more about how to restore your boundaries in the book, Transform Your Boundaries.